codycollier/acid-nlu/dataset-sources.md

 Acid-nlu aggregates pre-existing datasets from other sources.
 See below for information about the original sources including links to repositories, associated papers, citation information, and licenses.

-Note that sources here may not be integrated yet, or may be under analysis for licensing constraints.

 ## slug: clinc150